Last Updated on October 6, 2022 by The Noms

 Fill the glass with ice.

-Combine the gin, pomegranate liqueur, and lemon juice with ice and stir in a mixing glass.
+Combine the gin, pomegranate liqueur, and lemon juice and cherry brandy liquid with ice and stir in a mixing glass.

 Strain into the glass.